-- Stop engine, (shut off at ignition or pull on emergency engine shut-off switch). - Drop anchor outside of channel, if possible, to prevent drifting. - Determine if problem can be fixed or is assistance needed. - Call for assistance if needed.
+- Stop engine, (shut off at ignition or pull on Engine emergency stop switch). - Drop anchor outside of channel, if possible, to prevent drifting. - Determine if problem can be fixed or is assistance needed. - Call for assistance if needed.

 When loss of propulsion or steering is noticed, your quick reaction is required to prevent damage to your boat or injury to your passengers.